brewinn/raytracerchallenge/README.md

 This section contains a list of changes (mostly refactors) that are planned but not yet implemented.

-- [x] Swap parameter order of Canvas_WriteToPPM function
+- [x] Swap parameter order of _Canvas_WriteToPPM_ function
 - [x] Change Makefiles to attain project's directory automatically
 	- Used a workaround, must invoke Makefiles from their respective directories
+- [ ] Add _const_ modifiers were appropriate
+- [ ] Change Makefiles to be more resilient to added sources
+- [ ] Add _Shape_ 'parent struct' to deal with multiple shapes
+	- This probably won't be necessary until chapter 9

 ## Contributing